magnolia-sre/terraform-fastly-cdn-service/examples/README.md

 ## Use Case 4: Fastly Service with TLS, VCL (Snippets) and monitoring (Datadog)

-`terraform-fastly-module` covers the monitoring feature by using a [custom template](https://git.magnolia-cms.com/users/jvalderrama/repos/fastly_service/browse/monitoring/datadog/access_log_format_fastly.tpl) for **Datadog** in order to push logs and related information.
+`terraform-fastly-service` covers the monitoring feature by using a [custom template](https://git.magnolia-cms.com/users/jvalderrama/repos/fastly_service/browse/monitoring/datadog/access_log_format_fastly.tpl) for **Datadog** in order to push logs and related information.
 The important part to configure this is to set the correct `token` and `region` in the `login_datadog` variable object: